Configure the file system cache in Windows NT

 - Uwe Sieber - NtCacheSet - Periodically resets the cache working set, just like CacheSet but does it with a specified interval.

-- Uwe Sieber - SetSystemFileCacheSize - Sets a permanent upper limit for the file cache using the SetSystemFileCacheSize API (Win2k3 only).
+- Uwe Sieber - SetSystemFileCacheSize - Sets a permanent upper limit for the file cache using the SetSystemFileCacheSize API (Win2k3/Win2k8/Vista only).
+Use a trigger to activate this tool to set file cache limits at startup.

 Note the LargeSystemCache is allocated from kernel memory area, which is shared with the pagedpoolsize and systempages.
 So when limiting these from using max size, then it will allow the filesystem cache to reach its max size of 960 MByte (WinNT4 512 MByte), else it will be limited to 512 MByte.[HKEY_LOCAL_MACHINE \System \CurrentControlSet \Control \SessionManager \MemoryManagement]